gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

    :switch:`--RM-style-spacing`
      Do not insert an extra blank before various occurrences of '(' and ':'.
-This also turns off alignment.
+Alignment is off by default in this mode;
+     use :switch:`--alignment` to turn it on.

    .. index:: --compact (gnatpp)